What is Embodiment? Embrace Slow Living to Reconnect with Yourself

 Mindfulness in the form of movement is a gift that, when practiced regularly, makes it easier to integrate embodiment practices into your routines.
 Soon you will embrace slow living as it will become second nature, and questions like how to live a slow life feel less theoretical and more practical.

-10 Embodiment Practices to Add to Your Daily Routine:
+10 Somatic Embodiment Practices to Add to Your Daily Routine:

-Pause before responding to a message or starting a new task.
+6. Pause and scan your body for tension before responding or starting a task.

 Disembodiment: Losing the Connection with Self